-Issue Security Schemes are one of the key features enabling your company to manage projects and tasks visibility.
+Issue Security Schemes are one of the key features enabling your company to manage visibility of specific issues across projects and tasks.
 Very often there are situations when visibility of Issues within one Jira project should be limited to roles forming groups.
 To do it just use the solution described in this article.
 It’s an additional feature that makes it easier to work in bigger teams and helps to avoid costly mistakes.

 The security level of individual Issues can be assigned at any time during the project’s existence by users with the necessary permissions.
-However, in some cases, it may be more practical to set the security level at the time of Issue creation.
+However, in some cases, setting the security level at the time of Issue creation may be more practical.
 In this tutorial, you will learn step by step how to use Issue Security Schemes to make the processes supported by Jira more secure and efficient.
 You will learn how to manage who can view issues in your project.

 What is the Jira Issue security scheme?